EmmanuelEO/ShopifyApp/README.md

   ## 2. Integrated the ability of creating warehouses/locations and assigning each inventory to their specific location

-  ## 3. To run code on Replit, include the following:
+  ## 3. To run code and see the app on Replit, include the following:
    ### Select Language:
     Node.js
    ### Run Command: